GoogleCloudPlatform/vertex-ai-samples/community-content/sklearn_text_classification_from_script_using_vertex_sdk/README.md

-# Train and deploy a sklearn model with Vertex AI
+# Train and deploy a scikit-learn model with Vertex AI

-This repository shows how to train and deploy a text classifier using sklearn and Vertex AI.
+This repository shows how to train and deploy a text classifier using scikit-learn and Vertex AI.

 The main used Vertex AI features are:
 - Vertex AI Custom Training